-The president of the Streetcar Railway Company, William A. Smith, built his Gold Coast mansion at 144 S 39th Street in 1912.
+The president of the Streetcar Railway Company, William A. Smith, built his Gold Coast mansion at 144 S. 39th Street in 1912.
 William started driving a horse car on the only line that stretched from Union Station to 21st and Cuming Streets.
 During his tenure, he saw the company grow from 35 horses to 600.
-He kept the lot between his house and Farnam vacant so he could have a clear view of the streetcar.
+He kept the lot between his house and Farnam as a garden so he could have a clear view of the streetcar.

-Just one year later he opened his home to the national guard following the 1913 tornado.
+Just one year later he opened his home to the National Guard following the 1913 tornado.
 He retired in 1926 and passed away at home in 1931.
 His wife, Persis Blair Smith, remained at the house until she passed away in 1946.
-Their son, Fred K. Smith, was one of the founders of Omaha Steel Works in 1906.
-He lived here from 1946 until his death in 1970.
-William’s grandson, Fred K. Smith Jr, occupied the house after that.
+Their son, Fred K. Smith, one of the founders of Omaha Steel Works, lived at the mansion from 1946 until his death in 1970.
+William’s grandson, Fred K. Smith Jr., occupied the house after that.

-A partnership led by Jay Lund and Matt Dwyer purchased the three story, 7,800 sq ft mansion with a third floor apartment for $860,000 in 2014.
-The deal included the adjoining 7,200 commercial building that Rick Katelman built in 1986.
-The new owners removed the commercial buildings front wall and built an addition with a historic looking storefront.
+A partnership led by Jay Lund and Matt Dwyer purchased the three-story, 7,800 sq. ft. mansion with a third-floor apartment for $860,000 in 2014.
+The deal included the adjoining 7,200 sq. ft. commercial building that Rick Katelman built in 1986.
+The new owners removed the commercial building’s front wall and built an addition with a historic-looking storefront.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!